willsather/pnpm-buildpack/README.md

 This repository is a monorepo of different modules needed to install necessary dependencies and run Node application that use `pnpm` as a package manager.

-> [!WARNING]
-> This repository is in active development, there is no expectation this code is functioning or usable (yet). :)

 ## Modules

 This repository contains three different Cloud Native Buildpacks: